Most Underrated Exercises?

 Many individuals have rotator cuff and shoulder problems over the course of their life.
 Perform these exercises to help strengthen those muscles!
 “These muscles are important because they keep the glenohumeral joint secured in place.

 Most traditional exercise programs don’t specifically target those muscles which ultimately can lead to an injury if not addressed” explained Dan Flores, RTSm.

-Likewise another expert, Emily Coates, PT, DPT at MedStar National Rehabilitation Network agreed, “Shoulder internal and external rotation to strengthen rotator cuff and maintain stability of the shoulder joint.”
+Likewise, another expert, Emily Coates, PT, DPT at MedStar National Rehabilitation Network agreed, “Shoulder internal and external rotation to strengthen the rotator cuff and maintain the stability of the shoulder joint.”

 7. Single Leg Bridge

 We all want stronger hamstrings and better-looking glutes, here’s one of our underrated exercises to do just that.

 Arek Long MA, CSCS Owner of WorkoutLA explains, “These [squats, lunges, step-ups] are great exercises for the quads and glutes, but they’re less help to the hamstrings, especially at the knee joint.
 And it’s our hamstrings that largely control the rotational stability of the knee joint.
 That’s news to most people.